nsrau/azure-docs.it-it/articles/event-grid/configure-firewall.md

     | ConvertTo-Json -Depth 5
 ```

-### <a name="create-an-event-grid-topic-with-inbound-rules-in-one-step"></a>Creare un argomento di griglia di eventi con regole in ingresso in un unico passaggio
+### <a name="create-an-event-grid-topic-with-inbound-rules-in-one-step"></a>Creare un argomento della griglia di eventi con le regole in ingresso in un unico passaggioCreate an event grid topic with inbound rules in one step

 ```azurepowershell-interactive